google/gemma.cpp/DEVELOPERS.md

 For other models, `gemma_export_main.py` is not yet open sourced.

-## Compile-Time Flags (Advanced)

-There are several compile-time flags to be aware of (note these may or may not be exposed to the build system):

-- `GEMMA_MAX_SEQ_LEN` : Sets maximum sequence length to preallocate for the KV Cache.
-The default is 4096 tokens but can be overridden.
-This is not exposed through `CMakeLists.txt` yet.

-In the medium term this will likely be deprecated in favor of handling options at runtime - dynamically resizing the KV cache as needed.

 ## Using gemma.cpp as a Library (Advanced)

 Unless you are doing lower level implementations or research, from an